Let’s Twist

 Arch

-The audience witness an attempt, by two people, to build a freestanding arch, made two thirds of concrete blocks and one third of ice blocks.
+Arch is an attempt to build a freestanding arch, made two thirds of concrete and one third of ice.

 R&D preview